 Under work item SE_12 Leeheim measurements in accordance with the Decide 5 and 3 of ECC/DEC/(09)02 on the harmonisation of the bands 1610-1626.5 MHz and 2483.5-2500 MHz for use by systems in the Mobile-Satellite Service are requested.
 Subsequent reports to WGFM/FM44 of the result of the measurement allow to notify the ITU-R about possible interferences.

 Annex 1: Satellite related work ITEMS

-The table below shows the current work items from PTs FM22, FM44 and SE40 (related WIs are grouped together for convenience).
+The table below shows the recent work items dealing with the satellite issues, from PTs FM22, FM44 and SE40 (related WIs are grouped together for convenience).